mathie/nanowrimo/_drafts/a-week-of-cooking.md

 And that, unfortunately, is how I left it, on the work surface, waiting for the finishing touches, while I disappeared off for a walk.

-When I came back -- albeit four hours later -- the canneloni had started to dry, and curl, and separate.
+When I came back -- albeit four hours later -- the cannelloni had started to dry, and curl, and separate.
 Which doesn't look so good.
 So I decided to cover it in the white sauce quickly to prevent it from drying any further.